The Lost Highway

 Investment Thesis

 Nashville attracts 16.9 million visitors spending $11.2 billion annually.
 It is the #1 bachelorette destination in America (13,000+ trips/year).
 There are zero immersive entertainment venues in the city.
 Sleep No More closed January 2025 after 14 years and $36M/yr peak revenue.
 The throne is empty.
+This is a six-story haunted building with a speakeasy hidden in the Prohibition tunnels, overnight suites where the show doesn't end, and a bar where the singer changes lyrics mid-song and a dead man sits in the same seat every night.
 This is the only concept purpose-built to claim it.

 Deal Terms